kricsp/distributed_banking_application-snapshot_algorithm/README.md

 # Distributed Banking Application - Global Snapshot Algorithm

-An Distributed Banking Application that transfers money to a randomly selected branch at unpredictable times.
+A Distributed Banking Application that transfers money to a randomly selected branch at unpredictable times.

 ## Prerequisites